dcunited001/dcunited001.github.io/_drafts/oneirontology.md

 better about themselves.

-Accepting life with the consequences of the truth forces us to be cognizant of how our actions affect those around us.
+Accepting life with the consequences of the truth forces us to be cognizant, as we strive forward, of how our actions affect those around us.
 Those of us dependent on lies become weaker versions of ourselves.
 However, they gain strength with manipulation because they excel at manipulating circumstance.

+- note the disadvantages of doing so

 Actually, we might say that some lies are good, but I believe that we should strive never to lie, if we can help it.
 How do we deal with